kimseongsik1990/Kim/README.md

 # Kim
-I'm Jason frome South Korea.
+I'm Jason from South Korea.
 Nice to meet you guys.
 Today, We're going to do something.
 Are you ready?